 Disclaimer: I am not a hair stylist or professional.
 This guide is used for reference only and contains steps and products I’ve used to achieve silver hair without a salon.

 Before you begin…

 It’s important to note that silvery hair requires extra maintenance.
-I’ve never had to do as much up-keep on my hair as I do now that it is silver.
+Personally, I’ve never had to do as much up-keep on my hair as I do now that it is silver.

 If you’ve never dyed or bleached your own hair before, I recommend getting this done at a salon so you can be sure that it’s done properly with minimal damage.
 If you have black hair or dark hair, it might take a couple of sessions to get to the proper lightness before you become a silver fox.

 You can even take notes at your salon and ask your hair stylist questions if it’s something that you’d like to attempt in the future.
-If you’re comfortable with lightening your hair and are ready to take the plunge and do it on your own, keep reading.
+If you’re comfortable with lightening your hair and are ready to take the plunge and dye your hair gray or silver on your own, keep reading.

 Bleach, bleach, bleach!

-Unless you were born as a natural level 10 shade, you simply can’t achieve this colour without bleaching your hair to the lightest level possible.
+Unless you were born as a natural level 10 blonde hair shade, you simply can’t achieve this colour without bleaching your hair to the lightest level possible.

-The silver hair colour simply won’t appear as that lovely silver tone, so starting with super light level 10 hair is the first step in achieving this grey hair shade.
+The silver hair color simply won’t appear to be that lovely icy tone otherwise, so starting with super light level 10 hair is the first step in achieving this grey hair shade with cool tones.